 If you are still incredulous, you would ask whatever does the examination hall supervisor do?
 Hold on, the job the supervisor inside the hall has undertaken is not to prevent any student from copying but only those from any school that has not bribed the teacher from indulging in copying.
 Thus the students are given unforgettable life education on the day of their final examination which will shape their future life.
 The first lesson of which is, if one can get into a position of authority he can then misuse and profit by it and the second is that success is a commodity purchasable under the table with currency notes.

 It is quite probable that what is described above is not an isolated phenomenon but quite a widespread one.
-This kind of examination is an open fraud in which schools, the teachers and the government who are supposed to be the guides and regulators of the training have become subversives undermining the system and indoctrinators of the falsehood of the world on young souls.
+This kind of examination is an open fraud in which schools, the teachers and the government who are supposed to be the guides and regulators of the training have become subversives undermining the system and indoctrinators of falsehood on young souls.

-Employers should be requested to disregard all certificates and select their employees by carefully ascertaining for themselves the candidate’s actual knowledge and abilities.
+Employers should be requested to disregard all vocational course certificates and select their employees by ascertaining for themselves the candidate’s actual knowledge and abilities.

-That would take the patent falsehood out of certifications and can facilitate students with genuine knowledge and skill but reluctant to compete through rote learning and bribing to get the jobs they deserve.
-Besides, the schools then will not have to teach the students to pass examinations but help them acquire knowledge and skill they want.
+That would take the patent falsehood out of vocational education and facilitate students with genuine knowledge and skill but reluctant to compete through rote learning and bribing to get the jobs they deserve.
+Besides, the schools then will not have to teach the students to pass examinations but help them acquire real knowledge and skill they want.